10 tips for finding European coffee buyers

 Note that on the specialty market, the origin of coffee is especially important, and should be supported with storytelling and traceability.
 Coffee traders and importers will use your stories in their own communication with roasters.
 Roasters will, in turn, use your story to help market their products to consumers.
 By telling the right story, they are able to connect consumers to the coffee’s origin, making coffee consumption a more complete experience.

 - Always have up-to-date and reliable data about your cooperative or company, and about your green coffee offer.
+This includes up-to-date certifications and information about the number of producers in your network, quality assessment procedure, production volumes and availability of coffee for exports, among other things.

 - Investigate whether you qualify for industry awards such as the Cup of Excellence.
 This can be an interesting way to profile yourself on the European market for specialty coffee.